A Flexible Approach to Your Health Professions Career

-At The Valley, we take a flexible approach to preparing students for careers in health professions.
-There is not a set pre-health track, instead students are able to choose a major that fulfills the application requirements specific to their future academic and career goals.
-Our students often choose to major in biology, biochemistry & molecular biology, or neuroscience because of the close relationship of these fields to medical study, and other options are available.
+Lebanon Valley College does not have a set pre-health track: Instead, you'll choose a major that fulfills the application requirements specific to your academic and career goals.
+Our students often choose to major in biology, biochemistry & molecular biology, or neuroscience because of the close relationship these fields have to medical study, and other options are available.

-The faculty-led Health Professions Committee (HPC) advises students as they pursue careers:
+The faculty-led Health Professions Committee (HPC) advises students as they pursue careers in these fields:

 - Allopathic (M.D.)